serverless-nextjs/serverless-next.js/README.md

 | routes            | []            | Array of custom routes for the next pages.                                                             |
 | customHandler     | \<empty\>     | Path to your own lambda handler.                                                                       |
 | uploadBuildAssets | true          | In the unlikely event that you only want to upload the `staticDir`, set this to `false`.               |

+## Caveats

+Beware this plugin relies on CloudFormation which has a hard limit of 200 resources.
+If you have a large number of pages in your application it is very likely that you will hit this limit.
+Contributions are welcome to investigate how this could be worked around by using something like https://github.com/dougmoscrop/serverless-plugin-split-stacks.

 ## Examples